Karlsase/e-shopping/readme.txt

-This is a demo website created in Agile project. [ Victoria ] Group19
+This is a demo website created in Agile project. [ Karl ]